Tossing and turning all night? Consider the implications of blue light and sleep and soon you could be sleeping like a baby.

-And while there is still a lot to learn, we do know that sleep is an essential period of restoration and renewal for our bodies.
+And while there is still a lot to learn, we do know sleep is essential for our bodies.

-While you sleep, your body produces protective, infection-fighting substances which help bolster your immune system; warding off foreign bodies like bad bacteria and viruses.
-Sleep deprivation hinders this process, rendering your immune system defenceless against attackers and slowing down recovery time from illness.
+While you sleep, your body produces protective, infection-fighting substances which help your immune system; warding off foreign bodies.
+Sleep deprivation hinders this process, rendering your immune system defenseless against attackers and slowing down recovery time from illness.

 Sleep deprivation can also impact your weight by affecting the two key hormones which regulate your appetite.

-When you’re tired, your body hinders the production of Leptin – the hormone responsible for telling you when you’ve had enough to eat.
+When you’re tired, your body hinders the production of Leptin.
+Leptin is the hormone responsible for telling you when you’ve had enough to eat.
 Simultaneously, it increases the production of Ghrelin which is an appetite stimulant.
-Combine that with the disruption of natural Insulin production, and you risk throwing out your weight and your blood-sugar levels.
+Combine that with the disruption of natural Insulin production, and you risk throwing out your weight and your blood sugar levels.

 Sleep deprivation and your mind